Menu

 Parameter Required Description

 limit Optional Maximum number of results to return.
-Default is 50
+Default is 50, maximum 100

 Response Structure